Federal law requires the university to broadly disseminate certain policies to faculty, staff, and students on an annual basis.

 This page presents information relating to policies crucial to the mission of the university.
 Please review the information below, familiarize yourself with these important policies, and use this page for future reference.

 You are receiving this notice because you are covered under a group health plan (the Plan).
 This notice contains important information about your right to COBRA continuation coverage, which is a temporary extension of coverage under the Plan.
 This notice generally explains COBRA continuation coverage, when it may become available to you and your family, and what you need to do to protect the right to receive it.
 When you become eligible for COBRA, you may also become eligible for other coverage options that may cost less than COBRA Continuation Coverage.

-The right to COBRA continuation coverage was created by a federal law, the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA).
-COBRA continuation coverage can become available to you when you would otherwise lose your group health coverage.
-It can also become available to other members of your family who are covered under the Plan when they would otherwise lose their group health coverage.
-For additional information about your rights and obligations under the Plan and under federal law, you should review the Plan’s Summary Plan Description or contact the University Benefits Office.
+The right to COBRA continuation coverage was created by federal law, the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA).
+COBRA continuation coverage can become available to you and other members of your family when group health coverage would otherwise end.
+For additional information about your rights and obligations under the Plan and federal law, you should review the Plan’s Summary Plan Description or contact the University Benefits Office.

 What is COBRA Continuation Coverage?

 COBRA continuation coverage is a continuation of Plan coverage when coverage would otherwise end because of a life event known as a “qualifying event.”
 Specific qualifying events are listed later in this notice.
 After a qualifying event, COBRA continuation coverage must be offered to each person who is a “qualified beneficiary.”
 You, your spouse*, and your dependent children could become qualified beneficiaries if coverage under the Plan is lost because of the qualifying event.
 Under the Plan, qualified beneficiaries who elect COBRA continuation coverage must pay for COBRA continuation coverage.